-Both our Bases provide nurturing, needs-led environments enabling detailed assessment, specific and targeted work to take place on a day-to-day basis in a small group setting.
+At Hemlington Hall we have a 15-place High Needs Base.
+Places are allocated by the Local Authority according to the specific needs of children across Middlesbrough.
+The High Needs Base (HNB) provides a nurturing, needs-led environment, enabling detailed assessment to take place on a day-to-day basis in a small group setting.
 We place an emphasis on the integration of these children into mainstream environments, such as their own year group, whole-school assemblies, the dining hall and playground at appropriate times and with relevant support.

-Base 1 pupils may be taught within the unit for up to 3 years, or until they are 7 years old and due to make the transition to Key Stage 2.
-In preparation for this, staff work closely with parents / carers, Educational Psychologists and other professionals, and forwarding schools to provide a smooth and successful transfer of pupils to their new placement.
-It is our aim to work with the Local Authority to ensure our pupils move to a setting that will best meet their particular needs during the next phase in their education.
+HNB pupils may be taught within the unit for up to 3 years, or until they are 7 years old and due to make the transition to Key Stage 2.
+In preparation for this, HNB staff work closely with parents / carers, Educational Psychologists and other professionals, and forwarding schools to provide a smooth and successful transfer of pupils to their new placement.
+It is our aim to work with the Local Authority to ensure HNB pupils move to a setting that will best meet their particular needs during the next phase in their education.